KevinBeeson/Minimum_example/README.md

 You can run the code by doing bash bash_looper_analysis.sh the out_put will be in run_out_puts

-I've put 5 different examples
+I've put 5 different examples (spectrum)

 170830002301099